CLSherrod/clsherrod.github.io/_posts/2008-06-20-waiting-my-turn.md

 date: 2008-06-20
 published: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - business
-permalink: "/waiting-my-turn/"
+permalink: /waiting-my-turn/
 ---
 Listen.
 Listening is important.
 There isn't enough of it going around in the world I believe.
 I learn the most when I listen to my friends and clients.
 Clients will tell you everything they want just by listening to them.